abid58/Neural-Image-Captioning/src/README.md

 ## This doc explains the functionality of each Python file.

 #### 1. data_loader.py:
-contains data loader for coco dataset.
+This file contains data loader for coco dataset.
 This file is called during training to load data as coco batch.

 #### 2. resize.py:
 This file is resize all training images in ./data/train2014 to (256, 256) and save it to ./data/resized2014/.
 We resize all images, so we can have consistent inputs.